studentyaoshi/IACRC/README.md

 MAF_threshold 0.05
 ```

 Disease_Type: 'classified', indicates the disease you are studing is case/control test; 'continuous', indicates the disease you are studing is quantitative trait.
+Default value is 'continuous'.
 LD_threshold: a number range from 0 to 1, indicates the threshold of r2 of SNP pairs that exclude this caculation.
+Default value is 0.5.
 MAF_threshold: a number range from 0 to 0.5, indicates the threshold of MAF of SNPs.
+Default value is 0.05.

 Note: LD, Linkage disequilibrium; MAF, Minor allele frequency.

 ```
 sh iacrc.sh name genotype phenotype
 ```

+name: is a character of the name of your data.
+genotype: the absolute path of your binary genotype data, including .bed .bim .fam (http://zzz.bwh.harvard.edu/plink/data.shtml#bed).
+phenotype: the absolute path of your phenotype, which contains three columns, Family ID, Individual ID and Phenotype (http://zzz.bwh.harvard.edu/plink/data.shtml#pheno).

 You now get the results of IACRC in /your/local/path/result/name/name.allepi

+Please wait until this job finishes.
+This step can be long.
+So, it is recommend to use smaller files to test this software first.